Dr CHEUNG Yim Lui Carol

 Using ocular imaging technology and artificial intelligence to study human circulation and nervous systems, and link with eye, brain and cardiovascular diseases, in particular, diabetic eye disease, glaucoma, Alzheimer’s disease and stroke.

 |Editorial Board Member||The Asia-Pacific Journal of Ophthalmology|

-- Development and application of image analysis techniques and artificial intelligence for studying eye diseases including diabetic retinopathy, diabetic macular edema and glaucoma.
+- Development and application of image analysis techniques and artificial intelligence (AI) for eye disease detection and prognosis.

 - Identification of new imaging subclinical makers for predicting diabetic retinopathy progression.

 - The role of vascular imaging markers in normal tension glaucoma.